© fotonick - Axel Nickolaus

-Donate to MIAGI and the Nelson Mandela Foundation transparently and securely through the platform set up for us at Givengain: https://www.givengain.com/c/miagi/
+Donate transparently and securely through Givengain: https://www.givengain.com/c/miagi/

-Programme For Mandela's centenary in 2018, MIAGI has commissioned a 35-minute celebratory work from Duncan Ward, Rainbow Beats, Suite for 100 Years Nelson Mandela.
+Programme For Mandela's centenary in 2018, MIAGI commissioned a 35-minute celebratory work from Duncan Ward, Rainbow Beats, Suite for 100 Years Nelson Mandela.
 Duncan Ward writes:

 “The orchestral suite ‘Rainbow Beats’ was inspired by the compelling spirit, rhythm, and soul of the wildly talented musicians of MIAGI whom the composer has befriended over the last 5 years through projects together in Soweto and beyond.
 The harmony with which they embrace their contrasting origins and backgrounds is a microcosm of Mandela’s dream and the South African ‘rainbow’ nation.
 Building from indigenous tribal chants to infectious dance grooves, this kaleidoscopic orchestral voyage unleashes the magic of the MIAGIcians in a celebration of Mandela’s legacy”.